-Satellite clock correction data present in subframe #1, which also occurs once in every frame, can be used in the
+Satellite clock correction data present in subframe #1, which also occurs once in every frame, can be used in the same way as ephemeris data, again resulting in determination of transmission time with a 30 second ambiguity.

 If the known bit sequence is from the almanac, the time ambiguity can be increased to 12.5 minutes, because the known bit sequence will occur only in one of the 25 frames constituting the complete navigation message.
 However, it may take up to 12.5 minutes to detect the sequence.